saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 Depending on the applications you end up installing, you may need to forward other ports.
 That example covers the reverse proxy (80 $ 443), ssh (3526), and Plex-Autoscan (3468).

+!!! warning
     If your ISP does not allow you to do this, STOP NOW.
 You won’t be able to run saltbox at home.

+#### Port Forward Testing:

 At this point, you should be able to SSH to that machine using your domain.